anzawi/php-database-class/README.md

 If you have any issue please open issue to fix it.

 ```
-please note: this version (3.0.0) not fully testing,
-SO any problem or issue - open new issue to fix it.

 any suggestions would you like added or modified write to us at team@phptricks.org
 ```
 ### install via composer